Faculty Profile: Susan C. Morse

 Main Profile Content

 Susan Morse joined the University of Texas law faculty in 2013.
 She studies and writes about rules and standards, international tax reform and tax compliance; and has taught federal income tax, business tax, international tax, and tax policy courses.
-She has pioneered the Financial Methods for Lawyers course at Texas Law.
+She has pioneered the Financial Methods for Lawyers course at Texas Law and won the 2016 Women's Law Caucus Teacher of the Year award.
 She edits the tax section at JOTWELL.com.
-Follow her on Twitter @susancmorse.
 Professor Morse clerked for the Honorable Michael Boudin of the United States Court of Appeals for the First Circuit and spent seven years in business tax practice at Ropes & Gray, Boston and Wilson Sonsini Goodrich & Rosati, Palo Alto.
 Prior to joining the Texas faculty, she served as Associate Professor at UC Hastings College of the Law and as Research Assistant Professor at Santa Clara University School of Law.

 Recent writings include: Regulating by Example, 35 Yale J. Reg. (forthcoming) (with Leigh Osofsky), which provides a theory for the interpretation of examples in regulations and a Ninth Circuit amicus brief filed in 2016 in Altera Corp. v.
 Commissioner supporting the validity of Treasury’s regulation that requires cost-sharing arrangements to include stock-based compensation.
 Blog coverage here, here, here and here.
 She has also written Safe Harbors, Sure Shipwrecks, 49 U.C.
 Davis L. Rev. 1385 (2016) and covers safe harbors in the news with op-eds, as here on special needs funding in public schools and here on food labeling.
 Safe Harbors, Sure Shipwrecks was selected for presentation at the Yale/Stanford/Harvard Junior Faculty Forum in 2015.